Genie Francis: Career

 Francis began acting in the two part episode titled "Jury Duty" on the television series Family.
 Her biggest role came in 1977 with Laura Spencer on General Hospital as she was a recast.
 It would bring her instant stardom in the late 1970s.
 The television couple of Luke and Laura wed on November 17, 1981, with 30 million viewers tuning in to make the episode the highest-rated hour in soap opera history.
 At the peak of her success, Francis left the series in 1982 to try her hand at prime-time television.
 Soon afterward, she landed a starring role in her own series, Bare Essence, which was unsuccessful.
 She returned to General Hospital in 1983 for a limited run, to coincide with the departure of Luke when Anthony Geary decided to leave the series.
-Francis was also offered the lead role for the movie Splash but turned it down because she thought the script was silly.

 In 1984, 1986 and 1990, Francis guest starred on Murder, She Wrote as Jessica Fletcher's niece Victoria.
 In 1985, she starred in the miniseries North and South as Brett Main Hazard.
 Francis would reprise her role of Brett Main Hazard in 1986 and 1994 in the miniseries North and South: Book II and Heaven and Hell: North and South Book III respectively.
 In 1993, she starred in the television film Perry Mason: The Case of the Killer Kiss as Kris Buckner which was based on the CBS television series of the same name.
 In 1996, Francis provided the voice of Betty Ross on the Incredible Hulk animated series that ran on UPN.

 Through the years, Francis has appeared on numerous other daytime soaps.
 She starred on Days of Our Lives as Diana Colville (a reporter who became involved with John Black, at the time believing himself to be Roman Brady) from 1987 to 1989 and on All My Children as con artist and incest victim Ceara Connor Hunter from 1990 to 1992.
 She reprised her role as Ceara on Loving in a crossover storyline in November 1991.
 Ceara was "killed off" when her character prepared to move to that soap's town of Corinth (although it was an unseen extra stepping off the bus into the line of fire), and years later, Laura also appeared in Corinth on General Hospital when ex-husband Luke found her tied up in the Alden family basement.
 She then returned to General Hospital in 1993.
 In 1994, when Francis became pregnant with her first child, the pregnancy was written into the show and she took six weeks off for maternity leave.
 However, in early 1997, when she was pregnant again, she took a much longer absence from the show, staying away for nearly a year and a half.
-Francis abruptly left General Hospital in 2002 due to contract issues.